darula-hpp/compose-lang/README.md

 # Compose-Lang

-> **Vibe Engineering Language** — Describe intent, ship code.
+> **LLM-Aware Build System** — Version-controlled architecture that compiles to production code.

-Compose is an architecture specification language that lets you describe what your application should do in plain English.
-An LLM translates your spec into production code for any framework.
+Compose is a build system for LLM-generated code with dependency tracking, export maps, and reproducible builds via caching.
+Define your application architecture in structured specs (`.compose` files), and generate framework-specific code through LLM compilation.

-**Think of it as executable documentation.** The `.compose` file is the source of truth.
-Generated code is just the compiled artifact.
+**At its core:** An Intermediate Representation (IR) system that enables semantic validation, dependency analysis, and intelligent code generation.
+The `.compose` DSL is one way to create this IR—we're building support for OpenAPI, GraphQL, and existing codebases too.

-## The Paradigm Shift
+## How It Works

-**Traditional:**
+**Traditional Development:**
-- Code = Source of truth
+- Write code → Review code → Version control code
-- Comments = Explanation (often outdated)
+- Architecture lives in docs (which drift from reality)
-- Developers read thousands of lines to understand the system
+- Teams struggle to understand big codebases

 **With Compose:**
-- `.compose` files = Source of truth (always current, they generate the code)
+- Write architecture specs → LLM generates code → Version control both
-- Generated code = Disposable artifact
+- Architecture IS the code generator (can't drift)
-- Developers read 50 lines to understand the entire system.
+- Read 50-line `.compose` file instead of 50-file codebase
-- **Framework-agnostic** — No lock-in.
-Regenerate for new frameworks anytime.
+- **Reproducible** — Caching ensures same input = same output
-- **Deterministic** — Cached builds ensure reproducibility
+- **Framework-agnostic** — Regenerate for different targets
-- **Team-friendly** — Version control architecture, not implementation
+- **Incremental** — Export maps enable smart regeneration (not everything)

 ## Quick Example